MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/azure-services-wizard.md

 When you use the wizard to configure a service, several common actions are available.
 These include:
 -   Configure the Azure environment:  On the **App** page of the wizard, you select the **Azure environment** that you use.
 See the content for each service to learn if it supports only the public Azure cloud, or if it can support a private cloud.
 -   Create or Import a server app:   On the **App** page of the wizard, you can **Create** and **Import** Azure web app registration metadata.
 The available options depend on the service you are configuring.
 In addition, some services might require an additional app.
-For example, **Cloud management** requires a **Native Client app** that is used for clients to authenticate against services directly.
+For example, the **Cloud management** service requires a **Native Client app** that is used for clients to authenticate against services directly.

 For information about Azure web apps, see [Authentication and authorization in Azure App Service](/azure/app-service/app-service-authentication-overview), and [Web Apps overview](/azure/app-service-web/app-service-web-overview)

-## <a name="webapp"></a> Create the Azure web app for use with Configuration Manager
+## <a name="webapp"></a> Create or import an Azure web app registration for use with Configuration Manager

 The Azure services web app registration connects your Configuration Manager site to Azure AD and is a prerequisite for using Azure services with your infrastructure.
 To do this: